sunshroom/sunshroom.com/contents/development/index.md

 ## Skills

-- CSS3
-- HTML5
+- Standards-compliant HTML5 markup
-- Jade
-- JavaScript
+- CSS3 preprocessing with Sass and Stylus
-- MySQL
+- WordPress, PHP, and MySQL
-- Nginx
+- Nginx and a pinch of Apache as needed
-- Node
-- PHP
-- Stylus
-- Wintersmith
-- WordPress
+- JavaScript and Node.js
+- Gulp and Grunt build process scripting
+- SEO and web site optimization

 ## For hire

 I am open to Node and WordPress-based freelance work to supplement my income.
-Please [contact me](/connect) to discuss the details.
+Please [contact me](/connect) to discuss the details of your project.
+Serious inquiries only.

-Find me on [GitHub](https://github.com/Synapticism) but don't treat it like my resume; I don't use GitHub for all my projects.
+For more about my development work you can find me on [GitHub](https://github.com/synapticism) (but don't treat it like my resume) or check out my [development log](http://synapticism.com/c/development).